 Office Hours My office is Thompson 321G; the telephone number is 879-3564.
 Making appointments or simple, non-mathematical questions can be handled via electronic mail - my address is beezer@ups.edu.
-Office hours will be 9:00-10:00 on Monday, Tuesday, Thursday and Friday.
+Office hours will be 1:00-1:50 on Monday, Tuesday, Wednesday and Friday.
 I will always be available during these times on a first-come, first-served basis.
 If these times are not convenient, please do not hesitate to make an appointment with me for another time.
-You are also welcome to drop by my office without an appointment at any time that I am in (1 P.M. - 4 P.M. is a good time to try).
+You are also welcome to drop by my office without an appointment at any time that I am in (roughly 3 P.M. - 4:30 P.M. is a good time to try).
 Office hours are your opportunity to receive extra help or clarification on material from class, or to discuss any other aspect of the course.

-Homework Problems from the text will be suggested throughout the lectures and posted on the course WWW page.
+Homework Problems will be suggested throughout the lectures.
 Of course, you are not limited to working just these problems.
 It will be your responsibility to work these problems and seek out my feedback as you desire.
 You may turn in written solutions for my comments at any time, or you may come by my office to discuss your solutions.

-These exercises will form the basis for the classes where we will have problem sessions (most every Friday) and for discussions in office hours.
+These exercises will form the basis for the classes where we will have problem sessions and for discussions in office hours.
 It is your responsibility to be certain that you are learning from these exercises.
 The best ways to do this are to work the problems diligently when assigned and to participate in the classroom discussions.
 If you are unsure about a problem, then a visit to my office is in order.
 Making a consistent effort outside of the classroom is the easiest way to do well in this course.

-Mathematics not only demands straight thinking, it grants the student the satisfaction of knowing when he [or she] is thinking straight. - D. Jackson
+Mathematics not only demands straight thinking, it grants the student the satisfaction of knowing when he [or she] is thinking straight.

+- D. Jackson